Website Manager

 6. The roster of each team will be made from the official weigh-in sheets and given to the League President.

-7. Any player officially entered on the team roster and unable to attend the Jamboree must be weighted-in at the League President's discretion but must be done before any League play.
+7. Any player officially entered on the team roster and unable to attend the Jamboree must be weighted-in at the League President's discretion but must be done before Jamboree.

-8. No player may be assigned to a team roster after the Jamboree unless the community needs to add a player(s) to their roster because their number of players has dropped below-15 or item # 7 above.
+8. No player may be assigned to a team roster after the Jamboree unless the community needs to add a player(s) to their roster because their number of players has dropped below 11.
 The League President will then ask for a majority of the Commissioners approval for the addition(s).

 9. Any player who moves to a different zone may play for the team he wishes before the season starts.
 If he moves during the season, he retains his eligibility to play for his original team as decided at the Jamboree.